Worth More Than You Think

 For renters

-If you rent your home in New Zealand, contents insurance is arguably even more important than for homeowners.
-Without it, you are fully exposed if your belongings are damaged, destroyed, or stolen.
-You also face the risk of being held liable for accidental damage to a house you do not own.
+If you rent, contents insurance is arguably more important than for homeowners.
+Student flat in Wellington.
+Apartment in Auckland.
+Family rental in Dunedin.
+It does not matter.
+Without your own policy, you are fully exposed if your belongings are damaged, destroyed, or stolen.
+And there is another risk most renters do not think about: being held liable for accidental damage to a house you do not own.

 Why landlord insurance does not cover you